 Sustainability is a consideration in every Fever-Tree drink.
-From its selection of ingredients to fighting malaria, to ensuring all of its drinks sold in the UK are carbon neutral, Fever-Tree is committed to making drinks in a way that is beneficial to the natural world and wider community, driving positive, long-term impact.
+From its selection of ingredients (one of which was originally a medicinal remedy to fighting malaria - a disease Fever-Tree are fighting to eradicate), to ensuring all of its drinks sold in the UK are carbon neutral, Fever-Tree is committed to making drinks in a way that is beneficial to the natural world and wider community, driving positive, long-term impact.

 Working with environmental charity Earthwatch Europe, All Bar One and Fever-Tree are proud to support Tiny Forests around the UK.
 A Tiny Forest is a dense, fast-growing forest consisting of 600 trees planted in an area the size of a tennis court.
 Environment issues such as flooding, heat stress and loss of biodiversity are increasingly affecting our cities.
 Creating thriving and climate-resilient urban areas is a considerable challenge.
 Innovative urban tree planting solutions such as Tiny Forest can help.

-Our work with Earthwatch Europe will allow us to maintain Tiny Forests across the country, helping to enrich biodiversity, rejuvenate the urban landscape, support urban wildlife with our team members volunteering to reconnect with nature.
+Our work with Earthwatch Europe will allow us to maintain Tiny Forests across the country, rejuvenate the urban landscape and support urban wildlife with our team members volunteering to reconnect with nature.